pauleveritt/pycharm_companion/docs/blogposts/docker-compose-flask-db/index.rst

 .. section::
     published: 2017-04-13 12:00
-    excerpt: Two-part series on using Docker Compose for a Flask+Database application under PyCharm
+    subheading: Two-part series on using Docker Compose for a Flask+Database application under PyCharm
     is_series: True
     references:
-        technology:
+        kbbtechnology:
             - docker

 ==============